emberjs/rfcs/text/0000-modifier-splattributes.md

 components are involved, this could become very difficult to notice.

-Therefore, it is even more important to teach and encourage users to author element modifiers that are plays well with each other to allow the kind of composition proposed in this RFC to work at scale.
+Therefore, it is even more important to teach and encourage users to author element modifiers that play well with each other to allow the kind of composition proposed in this RFC to work at scale.

 On the flip side, installing element modifiers on extenal components (i.e.